LeeAllenK/hangman/README.md

 <div id="header" >
  <h1 class="heading-element" dir="auto">Optimizations:</h1>
-  The app curently doesn't have a login for the users that will be one area of focus.
-I then will focus on a more mobile approach with React Native.
-  Users currently have 3 categories to choose from more to be added with future updates.
-There is currently no time limit a timer will be added with updates.
+Implement a login system to allow users to create accounts and save their preferences.
+Also develop a mobile version of the app using React Native.
+This will enable users to access the app on their mobile devices.
+Currently, users have three categories to choose from.
+Plan to add more categories in future updates to offer a wider range of options.
+Introduce a timer feature to add a time limit for game.
+Finally a hangman image for every error made.
 </div>

 <div id="header">